Staff profile

 About

 I am a Senior Lecturer in Psychology, a discipline area that sits within the College of Health, Psychology and Social Care.
-I am the Employability Lead for Psychology and the Level 5 Lead for our undergraduate BSc (Hons) Psychology programme.
-I teach on a range of undergraduate modules, MSc programmes and am a module leader for a number of modules.
+I am the Employability Lead for Psychology and I teach on a range of undergraduate modules, MSc programmes and am a module leader for a number of modules.

 I am an active researcher and have interests in a number of different areas including nature connection; compassion; and individual differences.
 I supervise PhD students researching these areas.